 By clicking “Accept”, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts.
 View our Privacy Policy for more information.

-How to Shape your own Surfboard – Part 3
+How to Shape your own Surfboard – The Surfboard Glassing process Part 3

-Let’s dive into our extensive tutorial on DIY surfboard shaping.
 In our previous episodes, we covered Part 1 Intro and Tools you need to shape your own Surfboard and Part 2 the process of shaping the surfboard yourself.
 Now, it’s time to move on to the next crucial step: Part 3 the glassing process.

 Our focus will be on enhancing both the tightness and stability of the surfboard’s outer skin.
 To achieve this, we’ll be working with multiple layers of fiberglass mats and resin, effectively sealing the shaped blank.
 Typically, the bottom is laminated once, while the deck receives two layers of lamination.